Quick reference for terms you’ll see in the docs and dashboard.Documentation Index

 Queue

-When all workers are busy, new viewers wait in a queue.
+When all your workers are busy, new viewers wait in a queue.
 The SDK exposes the viewer’s queue position via the

 queueHandler callback.API key